brayo-pip/wifilocate/README.md

 # wifilocate

-A crate to return your GPS location using WiFi hotspots.
+A crate to return your GPS location using WiFi network mac addresses.

 ## Usage